mbid/mbid.github.io/posts/control-flow-for-datalog/index.md

 Eqlog evaluates such an implication by repeatedly enumerating matches of the premise, and then adding data corresponding to the conclusion.

 I don't want to change Eqlog's fundamental execution model, but I would like for it to be less verbose and less error-prone to specify certain sets of implications.
-As an example, consider the following implications taken from the [Hindley-Milner type checker](https://www.mbid.me/posts/type-checking-with-eqlog-parsing/) I mentioned above, which has to do with instantiating types of variables with polymorphic type.
+As an example, consider the following implications taken from the [Hindley-Milner type checker](https://www.mbid.me/posts/type-checking-with-eqlog-parsing/) I mentioned above, which has to do with instantiating types of variables with a polymorphic type.
-The definition of the predicates and functions in these implications are not relevant here, it's the general shape of those implications that I want to draw attention to:
+The definitions of the predicates and functions in these implications are not relevant here, it's the general shape of those implications that I want to draw attention to:
 ```
 Axiom
     VariableExprNode(expr, var)